 - Filtering just after Table Scan: Filtering just after Table Scan can avoid sending more data to later operators and save on Network I/O and memory.

 Dynamic Filtering (DF) improved the run time of many TPC-DS queries.
-We saw 2.8x speedup in Geomean over all queries by applying Dynamic filtering (Fig. 3a).
-The total runtime obtained by summing up runtime for each individual queries saw speedup of 2.6x.
-The performance improvement varied by query.
+We saw a 2.8x speedup in Geomean overall queries by applying Dynamic filtering (Fig. 3a).
+The total runtime obtained by summing up runtime for each individual query saw a speedup of 2.6x.
+The performance improvement varied by the query.
 To be more precise :

-- Runtime of 13 queries improved by at least 5X.
+- The runtime of 13 queries improved by at least 5X.

-- Runtime of 13 queries improved between 3X – 5X.
+- The runtime of 13 queries improved between 3X – 5X.